bubbletroubles/PowerStig/GettingStarted.md

 1. [Azure Automation Account][DscAzureAutomation]
 1. [Azure Virtual Machine][DscAzureVirtualMachine]

-## PowerStig Updates
+## PowerSTIG Updates

-As we release updates to PowerStig with new STIG's, you shouldn't need to update PowerStig you will need to update the PowerStig module.
+As we release updates to PowerSTIG with new STIG's, you shouldn't need to update PowerSTIG you will need to update the PowerSTIG module.
 PowerShell will take care of that for you as well.

-## Integrating PowerStig
+## Integrating PowerSTIG

-Integrating PowerStig into your environment is not too difficult once you establish a workflow.
+Integrating PowerSTIG into your environment is not too difficult once you establish a workflow.
 This section is intended to help you with your initial integration.
 If you run into any issues that are not outlined here, please request an update to the Wiki.